Skip to main content

 Artistic Director Kip Williams

-Other productions for STC include A Midsummer Night’s Dream, Romeo and Juliet, Macbeth, All My Sons, Tennessee Williams’ Suddenly Last Summer and Cat on a Hot Tin Roof, Ruth Park’s epic Australian stories The Harp in the South: Parts One and Two, and Playing Beatie Bow and his masterful reimagining of Oscar Wilde’s The Picture of Dorian Gray.
+He has directed many other productions for STC including Under Milk Wood, The Tempest, Julius Caesar, A Midsummer Night’s Dream, Romeo & Juliet, Macbeth, Tennessee Williams’ Suddenly Last Summer and Cat on a Hot Tin Roof, Kate Mulvany’s adaptations of Ruth Park’s epic Australian stories The Harp in the South: Part One and Part Two and Playing Beatie Bow, A Cheery Soul, The Resistible Rise of Arturo Ui, Three Sisters, Cloud Nine, Chimerica, All My Sons, The Golden Age, Love and Information (a co-production with Malthouse), Children of the Sun, and On The Beach by Tommy Murphy.